ui5-community/ui5-ecosystem-showcase/packages/ui5-middleware-simpleproxy/README.md

   a list of supported formats.
 - removeETag:  `boolean`
   Removes the ETag header from the response to avoid conditional requests.
+- username:  `string`
+  Username used for Basic Authentication.
+- password:  `string`
+  Password used for Basic Authentication.

 In general, use of environment variables or values set in a `.env` file will override configuration values in the `ui5.yaml`.